 Freedom to Write.

-There are many things that differentiate a blogger with a journalist.
+There are many things that differentiate a blogger from a journalist.
 However, freedom to write unties them.

 Journalists and bloggers represent freedom of expression.